CrowdStrike/Cloud-AWS/Security-Hub/manual-install.md

 1. **Create New Queue**:
     - Click on the **Create queue** button.
     - Select **Standard** as the queue type.
-    - Name this queue `SecHubIntDeadLetterQueue` or as per your naming convention.
+    - Name this queue `SecHubDeadLetterQueue` or as per your naming convention.

 1. **Create Queue**:
     - Click on the **Create queue** button at the bottom of the page.